nicoalba/pyth-price-solana/README.md

 >[!NOTE]
 >- If you're new to Solana or Anchor, review our [Solana fundamentals](https://www.quicknode.com/guides/solana-development/getting-started/solana-fundamentals-reference-guide) and [Intro to Anchor](https://www.quicknode.com/guides/solana-development/anchor/how-to-write-your-first-anchor-program-in-solana-part-1) guides.
->- We have [a tutorial](https://www.quicknode.com/guides/solana-development/3rd-party-integrations/pyth-price-feeds) for Pyth price feeds using the [Solana Playground (web-based IDE)](https://beta.solpg.io/) for a zero-install experience, but fast-moving SDK/toolchain changes can cause version mismatches.
+>- We have [a tutorial](https://www.quicknode.com/guides/solana-development/3rd-party-integrations/pyth-price-feeds) for Pyth price feeds using the [Solana Playground (web-based IDE)](https://beta.solpg.io/) for a zero-install experience, but fast-moving SDK/toolchain changes can cause breaking changes.
 This guide uses a local Anchor workspace for reproducibility.

 Before you begin, ensure you have: